If you are a current parent and need to contact a member of staff please go to Myschoolportal

 Mrs Natalie Miller

 I joined Wisbech Grammar School as the Bursar in September 2015.
 We had always planned for our children to join the Senior School, and it was this personal connection and a personal commitment to the future of the school that led me to join the team.

 My career has evolved from management accountancy through business analysis and project management to business leadership.
 Along the way, I have accumulated experience in both private (McVities, Hotpoint) and the not for profit sector (CITB).

-I am working alongside the Headmaster, senior team and Governing Body to formulate the strategy to turn the Headmaster’s vision into reality over the coming years.
-This delivery of this task is facilitated and supported by the very capable support staff.
+I am working alongside the Headmaster, senior team to formulate the strategy to turn the Headmaster’s vision into reality over the coming years.
+The delivery of this task is facilitated and supported by the very capable support staff.

-Outside school, when not running around after my family, I am often found sailing at Snettisham Beach Sailing Club, on the water.
+Outside school, when not running around after my family, I am often found sailing at Snettisham Beach Sailing Club.